Multilayer Correlation Clustering: OMITTED CONTENTS IN SECTION

-\begin{corollary} There exists a polynomial-time $3.5$-approximation algorithm for Problem~\ref{prob:general} with the probability constraint and the triangle inequality constraint. \end{corollary} \begin{proof} The proof is again similar.
-In this case, we can specialize the reduction by replacing $X=[0,1]^E$ with $X=\{x\in [0,1]^E: x(u,w)\leq x(u,v)+x(v,w),\ \forall u,v,w\in V\}$, and we see that Problem~\ref{prob:sub} with $(X,d)$ and $F\subseteq X$ is equivalent to \textsc{MinDisagree} with the probability constraint and the triangle inequality constraint, for which there exists a polynomial-time $1.5$-approximation algorithm~\cite{Chawla+15}. \end{proof}
+(iii) The proof is again similar.
+In this case, we can specialize the reduction by replacing $X=[0,1]^E$ with $X=\{x\in [0,1]^E: x(u,w)\leq x(u,v)+x(v,w),\ \forall u,v,w\in V\}$, and we see that Problem~\ref{prob:sub} with $(X,d)$ and $F\subseteq X$ is equivalent to \textsc{MinDisagree} with the probability constraint and the triangle inequality constraint, for which there exists a polynomial-time $1.5$-approximation algorithm~\citep{Chawla+15}. \end{proof}